 Alavar Seafood Restaurant

 Alavar Seafood Restaurant is that one restaurant you shouldn’t miss in your visit to Zamboanga City.
-It’s famous for its special sauce, the alavar sauce, a mixture of coconut milk, chili, garlic and spices, which goes perfectly well with curacha.
-Curacha is the Chavacano term for spanner crab or red frog crab, and it’s basically a natural hybrid between a crab and a lobster.
-Two goodness in one.
+It’s famous for its special sauce, the alavar sauce, which is a mixture of coconut milk, chili, garlic and spices.
+The sauce is served with curacha, a Chavacano term for spanner crab or red frog crab.
+Curacha is basically a natural hybrid between a crab and a lobster.
 Most of the meat of a curacha comes from the body, with little in the spinsters.
 It is finger-licking good eaten with the alavar sauce.